HEVC: An introduction to high efficiency coding

 • More sophisticated interpolation and deblocking filters

-• More sophisticated prediction and signalling of modes and motion vectors
+• More sophisticated prediction and signaling of modes and motion vectors

 • Features to support efficient parallel processing.